 Austin Henderson is an artist and MA candidate in Art History at Concordia University.
 He holds a BFA in Visual Art from Queen’sUniversity in Kingston, Ontario, with a Minor in Art History.
 His current research is concerned with queer theory, material culture, and the intersections between contemporary art practice, design, and popular American cinema.
 His artwork has been exhibited in group shows across Canada and the US.

 Petra Höller is an artist, poet and arts facilitator originally from unceded Syilx/Okanagan Nation territory in the area referred to as British Columbia.
-Petra is currently an undergraduate studying Art History and Studio Arts at Concordia University in Tiohtiá:ke/Montréal on unceded territory of the Kanien’kehá:ka.
+They are currently an undergraduate studying Art History and Studio Arts at Concordia University in Tiohtiá:ke/Montréal on unceded territory of the Kanien’kehá:ka.
+Their research and visual practise explore the legacies of North American popular culture and myth-making.

 Mikhel Proulx researches contemporary art and digital culture.
 Mikhel is a PhD student and faculty member in the Department of Art History at Concordia University, Montreal.
 His research considers Queer and Indigenous artists working with networked media.
 He is a Canada Graduate Scholar and a Jarislowsky Foundation Doctoral Fellow in Canadian Art History.
 His writing has been published widely, and he has curated exhibitions across Canada, Europe and the Middle East.